Path-Check/safeplaces-ct-backend/README.md

 ```

 ## Production and Staging Deployments
 This section of the readme will detail configuration of deployed environments.
-In our sample application, we support the deployment of a staging and production environment.
+In our sample application, we support the deployment of a staging and production version of the application.

 #### Staging
 The staging deployment is based off of the `staging` branch.
 This environment is used by QA, product, and development teams to validate functionality before releasing to the general public.